top of page

 • Virtual visits may be scheduled for 30minutes - 1 hour.
 We may end early or go a little over based on student engagement and class time.

-• Pre-made videos on the Gwynns Falls stream valley and animal adaptations can be watched ahead of time or during the virtual visit.
+• Pre-made videos on the subject matter can be watched ahead of time or during the virtual visit.
 These videos average about 10 minutes.
 If played during the virtual visit, we will stop throughout the video for discussion with the class.

 • Animal ambassador meet-and-greets are optional and may be included in virtual trips and pre-visits.